hmshreyas7/dish-wish/README.md

 Within `..\res`, there are 3 main directories:

 1. `\layout` - The screens, tabs, dropdown menus, list items, and toolbars are designed here.
-2. `\menu` - Menu items for the toolbars are defined here.
+2. `\menu` - Menu items for the toolbars are designed here.
 3. `\values` - Multiple app constants for colors, dimensions, strings, and styles are defined here.